sktime/sktime/docs/source/developer_guide/coding_standards.rst

 * We remove all deprecated functionality as part of the release process, searching for the to-do comments.

-We use the `deprecated <https://deprecated.readthedocs.io/en/latest/index.html>`_ package for depreciation helper functions.
+We use the `deprecated <https://deprecated.readthedocs.io/en/latest/index.html>`_ package for deprecation helper functions.

 To deprecate functionality, we use the :code:`deprecated` decorator.
 When importing it from :code:`deprecated.sphinx`, it automatically adds a deprecation message to the docstring.